 The Council has a statutory requirement to operate a Collection Fund as a separate account to the General Fund.
-The purpose of the Collection Fund, therefore, is to isolate the income and expenditure relating to council tax and business rates.
+The purpose of the Collection Fund, therefore, is to isolate the income and expenditure relating to Council Tax and Business Rates.
 The administrative costs associated with the collection process are charged to the General Fund.

-Collection Fund surpluses declared by the billing authority in relation to council tax are apportioned to the relevant precepting bodies in the subsequent financial year.
-Deficits likewise are proportionately charged to the relevant precepting bodies in the following year.
+Collection Fund surpluses or deficits declared by the billing authority in relation to Council Tax are apportioned to the relevant precepting bodies in the subsequent financial year.
 For Sunderland, the Council Tax Precepting Bodies are the Police and Crime Commissioner for Northumbria and the Tyne and Wear Fire and Rescue Authority.

-Business rates surpluses declared by the billing authority in relation to the Collection Fund are apportioned to the relevant bodies in the subsequent financial year in their respective proportions.
-Deficits likewise are proportionately charged to the relevant bodies in the following year.
+Business Rates surpluses or deficits declared by the billing authority in relation to the Collection Fund are also apportioned to the relevant bodies in the subsequent financial year in their respective proportions.